nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-10-22-how-to-display-your-outlook-calendar-on-youre-my-site/index.md

 resourceType: blog
 slug: how-to-display-your-outlook-calendar-on-youre-my-site
 aliases:
   - /blog/how-to-display-your-outlook-calendar-on-youre-my-site
 tags:
   - answers
   - moss2007
   - sharepoint
   - sp2007
   - tools
-coverImage: metro-sharepoint-128-link-6-6.png
+preview: metro-sharepoint-128-link-6-6.png
 ---

 I thought I should explain how to enable the "My Calendar" web part on you're my Site (homepage).
 Here is my "MySite", as you can see I have a horrible picture, but if you check out the red rectangle you will see the "My Calendar" control has already been added to your site.